Available languages

 The Wild Horses of Aus, also known as the Namib Desert Horses, are a group of feral horses that inhabit the Namib Desert in Namibia.
 The horses are believed to have descended from a group of horses that were set free by German cavalry officers during World War I. Today, the horses roam freely in the desert, surviving in the harsh conditions by drinking water from desert fogs and grazing on desert plants.
 The herd has grown to about 150 horses, and they have become a popular attraction for tourists visiting the area.

-Roadhouse Canyon or Simillar.
+Canyon Village Gondwana Collection Namibia or Simillar.

 BREAKFAST